RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: Experiments

 \subsubsection{Stochastic GridWorld}

-Stochastic GridWorld is a simple $5 \times 5$ gridworld, where agent is tasked with shooting the dragon.
-To successfully shoot the dragon, agent has to be in the same file or row as the dragon, and the space between them has to be empty.
-In that situation agent can successfully perform the SHOOT action and win the game.
-Environment also contains different types of trees, located in the middle file of the grid, that can block agent's shooting path to the dragon.
-Agent can chop down the tree by performing a required number of CHOP actions when located directly next to the tree.
-Different tree types require different number of consecutive CHOP actions to disappear.
-At each step, agent can move one step in any of the directions and perform SHOOT and CHOP actions.
-Additionally, the middle file of the board is extremely fertile, and trees can regrow along this file with different probabilities.
-Agent's actions are penalized with $-1$ reward, while successfully shooting the dragon brings $+10$ reward.
+Stochastic GridWorld is a simple $5 \times 5$ grid world, where the agent is tasked with shooting the dragon.
+To successfully shoot the dragon, the agent has to be in the same file or row as the dragon, and the space between them has to be empty.
+In that situation, the agent can successfully perform the SHOOT action and win the game.
+The environment also contains trees and walls in the middle file of the grid, that can block the agent's path to the dragon.
+An agent can chop down a tree or a wall by performing a CHOP action when located directly near it.
+However, trees are less costly to chop down than the walls.
+At each step, the agent can move one step in any direction or perform SHOOT and CHOP actions.
+Additionally, along the middle file of the board, trees can regrow and walls can be rebuilt with different probabilities.
+Actions receive a $-1$ penalty, and successfully shooting the dragon brings a $+10$ reward.
 The episode ends when the dragon is shot or when the maximum number of time steps is reached.
-The only immutable feature in the environment is the dragon's location, as it cannot move within one episode.
-We consider all states that contain an agent, a dragon, a have trees only along the middle file of the grid to correspond to the rules of the games.
+We consider all states that contain an agent, a dragon, and have trees and walls only along the middle file of the grid to be realistic under the game rules.

-In this environment two states can appear very similar but be far away in terms of execution.
-For example, even if the only difference between two states is one tree, depending on its type chopping it down might be a lengthy process.
-Chopping down a tree in order to be able to shoot the dragon might be less preferable than simply going around it, and suggesting this to the user could save them time and effort.
-Similarly, due to the stochastic nature of the task, during the time needed to obtain a counterfactual, new trees can regrow and potentially block agent's path to the dragon.
+In this task, two states can appear similar but be far away in terms of execution, due to the obstacles on the grid.
+Chopping down a tree to be able to shoot the dragon might be less preferable than going around it, and suggesting this to the user could save them time and effort.
+Similarly, due to the stochastic nature of the task, during the time needed to obtain a counterfactual, new trees and walls can regrow and block the agent's path to the dragon.